icaven/glm/manual.md

 ## <a name="section1"></a> 1.
 Getting started
 ### <a name="section1_1"></a> 1.1.
 Setup

 GLM is a header-only library, and thus does not need to be compiled.
-To use GLM, merely include the `<glm/glm.hpp>` header, which provides GLSL's mathematics functionality.
+We can use GLM's implementation of GLSL's mathematics functionality by including the `<glm/glm.hpp>` header.
+The library can also be installed with CMake, though the details of doing so will differ depending on the target build system.

 Features can also be included individually to shorten compilation times.